pupil-labs/hmd-eyes/README.md

 ## Getting Started

 - Download Unity3D
-- In the package, go to Scenes folder and open main.unity
+- In the downloaded package, go to Scenes folder and open main.unity
 - Before playing make sure to configure the IP and PORT numbers
 - Select **PupilListener** in the Hierarchy tab
 - Configure the wifi **IP** and **PORT** numbers from the computer running Pupil Service on the Inspector tab